 Signs and symptoms of high-functioning anxiety

-High-functioning anxiety is not an official diagnosis, but describes those who to the outside world, seem to cope well with life.
-They are often successful in many areas of their lives; high-performing, achievement-oriented, perfectionistic and highly motivated.
+High-functioning anxiety is not an official diagnosis.
+It describes those who experience the signs and symptoms of anxiety, but to the outside world, they seem to cope well with life.
+It may appear to others that they are succeeding in many areas of their lives with successful careers and strong relationships, but internally, they are worried, fearful, and stressed.

-Underneath, high-functioning people show many of the signs and symptoms of anxiety and some unique behaviours such as:
+Underneath, high-functioning people show many of the signs and symptoms of anxiety and some unique behaviours, such as being:

 Many of these behaviours are coping mechanisms for underlying anxiety.
-The emotional battle often goes unrecognised even by the sufferer themselves as many of these traits are valued and rewarded by our society.
-Left untreated, extreme stress, depression and even nervous breakdown are real risks.
+The emotional battle often goes unrecognised even by the sufferers themselves, as our society values and rewards many of these traits.
+Left untreated, chronic stress, burnout, and depression are real risks.

 What are the signs and symptoms of high-functioning anxiety?